cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

     P->>K: DMA request
     K->>P: Put into D state

-    Note over CE,K: In this hypothetical scenario the hardware takes a long<br>time to finish, so we are stuck in D state indefinitely, and<br>cannot be signalled to terminate.
+    Note over CE,K: The hardware takes a long time to finish or has<br>a bug, so we are stuck in D state indefinitely, and<br>cannot be signalled to terminate.
 Meanwhile...

     Note over CE: The container engine is<br>told to shut down the container.
     CE->>P: Graceful TERM signal